Your test kit

-Taking your samples
+Collecting your samples at home

 You need to take your own samples to be tested – this is known as self-sampling.